Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Blood Knight: Subverted.
 He claims he wishes to feel the thrill of a real fight, just like Saitama and Boros, but the moment he's faced with a situation where he might actually lose, he immediately loses all composure and flies into a rage.
 He outright states he doesn't find losing to be fun, which contrasts Boros, who had the time of his life even though he completely lost.

 - Break the Haughty: Starts when he is completely defeated by Gouketsu.
 His pride is shown to further break down from his former arrogant nature after desperately asking for help from Bakuzan, knowing full well he cannot win with his strength alone.
 Bakuzan refuses and he is saved by the same heroes he mocked before.
-And, in the end, he is once again brutally attacked by monster-Bakuzan, leaving him heavily injured and unable to do more than scream for some hero, any hero no matter how weak, to come save him.
+And, in the end, he is once again brutally attacked by monster-Bakuzan, leaving him heavily injured and unable to do more than scream for some hero, any hero no matter how weak, to come to save him.
 Luckily, it's Saitama who comes to his rescue.

 - Brilliant, but Lazy: By his own admission, he's never trained particularly hard and would sometimes neglect his master's lessons to spend the day picking up girls instead.
 At the present day, he admitted that he hasn't even bothered practicing his martial arts at all in the past few years and primarily entered the current Super Fight tournament because he was low on cash.
 Even so, he's easily leaps and bounds ahead of the A-Class heroes and one of the strongest martial artists seen yet solely through his natural talent.

-- Canon Immigrant: Was not in the original webcomic version of the Monster Association arc, like most of the other tournament contestants.
+- Canon Immigrant: Was not in the original webcomic version of the Monster Association arc, as most of the other tournament contestants.
 He was eventually imported back into the webcomic, albeit without his Character Development.

 - The Casanova: He enjoys hitting on pretty girls in his spare time.
 He also only decided to fight the transformed monsters if one of the presentation girls at the tournament would go out with him.